 Knowing this, I made it a point to follow through on some of the things I learned and made extra money that could be put toward my student loans.

-For one, I did focus on my blog a little more and that helped to increase revenue.
+For one, I focused on my blog a little more and that helped to increase revenue.
 P.S.
 If you want to learn how to start a blog and possibly make some extra money, read my post Easy Steps for Creating a Blog.

 I also did some surveys and random tasks on Swagbucks.
 This isn’t a site where you can make a ton of money, but again, we are aiming at doing little things that add up.